 The Festival also supports a short story contest open to residents of Maryland, DC, and Virginia; the winner and two runners-up are announced and prizes awarded at the Festival.

-In 2016, the Festival will be held on October 29th at the Rockville Best Western Plus Hotel, 1251 West Montgomery Avenue, Rockville, MD, in partnership with the Writer's Center in Bethesda, Maryland, and the Friends of the Library, Montgomery County, Maryland.
-It will, besides the program on October 29th, include a Literary Luncheon on Thursday afternoon, October 27th, at the Mansion at Strathmore in Bethesda, Maryland, as well as an event on Friday evening, October 28th.
+In 2016, the Festival will be held on Saturday, October 29 at the Rockville Best Western Plus Hotel, 1251 West Montgomery Avenue, Rockville, MD, in partnership with the Writer's Center in Bethesda, Maryland, and the Friends of the Library, Montgomery County, Maryland.
+It will, besides the program on October 29, include a Literary Luncheon on Thursday afternoon, October 27, at the Mansion at Strathmore in Bethesda, MD, as well as an event at the Strathmore Music Center on Friday evening, October 28.